-Kelowna, B.C. - For the fifth consecutive year, the Okanagan Basin Water Board was flooded with applications to its Water Conservation and Quality Improvement Grants Program.
+For the fifth consecutive year, the Okanagan Basin Water Board was flooded with applications to its Water Conservation and Quality Improvement Grants Program.

 "The interest in this program is phenomenal.
-It just grows each year," remarked a pleased Genevieve Dunbar, Grants Administrator for the OBWB.
+It just grows each year," says Genevieve Dunbar, Grants Administrator for the OBWB.

 "There's a real thirst for projects that address water protection today and into the future."